fragile2023/Elsewhere/notes.md

 Serres, M. Comment on dialectics when talking about spinning top: "if one day some subtle and playful dialectician disconcerts you, be quiet, don't answer, join the children, play at top."

+Lesions from the Inclined Plane (Clinamen) see Stengers, I Annex The virgin and the neutrino, stengersViergeNeutrinoScientifiques2006

 ## European Bauhaus

 Sustainability